cvergnes/public/storyTellingWithData/storyTellingWithData.md

 Don't overcomplicate : the more complicate it looks, the more time the audience will take they perceive it, and the less likely they are to spend time to understand it

+General rules : every chart must have a title and every axis must have a label

+Example : choose wisely your slide title, don't use the same on different slides

 </details>